 In addition to routine health inspections, our Environmental Health Officers are able to investigate consumer complaints where there is concern for public health and safety.

 Complaints may be of the nature of unhygienic practices, uncleanliness, unsterile equipment being used or pest activity.
-Complaints can be made by contacting our Customer Service team on 1300 445 586 or email@example.com.
+Complaints can be made by contacting our Customer Service team on 1300 HILLTOPS or firstname.lastname@example.org.

 Please be aware that our role is to ensure compliance with the regulations.
 Council does not provide any legal advice and does not seek compensation on behalf of customers.

-Please contact our Environmental Health Team at Council for further information on 1300 445 586 or firstname.lastname@example.org
+Please contact our Environmental Health Team at Council for further information call 1300 HILLTOPS or email email@example.com

 NSW Health fact sheets detailing beauty and skin penetration procedures may be found here.